The plectic conjecture over local fields: Applications to Shimura varieties

 Take $H$ to be the general unitary group $\GU(\De,*)$ over $F$, and take $(G,X)$ to be the associated Shimura datum as in \cite[2.2]{Var98}. \end{enumerate} In both subcases, note that $\Sh_K(G,X)$ is projective over $E$.

-Maintain the notation of \ref{ss:Drinfeldcase}, and recall the following $p$-adic uniformization result of Varshavsky.
-Let $K_p$ be a compact open subgroup of $G(\bQ_p)$, and let $K^p$ be a compact open subgroup of $G(\bA_{f}^p)$. \begin{thm*} We have an isomorphism
+Maintain the notation of \ref{ss:Drinfeldcase}, and recall the following $p$-adic uniformization result of Rapoport--Zink and Varshavsky.
+Let $K_p$ be a maximal compact open subgroup of $G(\bQ_p)$, and let $K^p$ be a compact open subgroup of $G(\bA_{f}^p)$. \begin{thm*} We have an isomorphism

-of rigid spaces over $\breve{E}_v$ that is compatible the Weil descent datum, varying $K_p$, and varying and $K^p$. \end{thm*} \begin{proof} Note that the factors of $(G_{\bQ_p},b,\mu_{\bC_p})$ where $\mu_{\bC_p}\neq0$ are of the form considered in \cite[(3.54)]{RZ96}.
-For these factors, Theorem \ref{ss:RapoportZinkspaces} and \cite[theorem (3.72)]{RZ96} show that the associated tower of local Shimura varieties is precisely the appropriate Drinfeld tower.
+of rigid spaces over $\breve{E}_v$ that is compatible the Weil descent datum and varying $K^p$. \end{thm*} \begin{proof} Note that the factors of $(G_{\bQ_p},b,\mu_{\bC_p})$ where $\mu_{\bC_p}\neq0$ are of the form considered in \cite[(3.54)]{RZ96}, modulo twisting by a central character.
+For these factors, Theorem \ref{ss:RapoportZinkspaces}, \cite[theorem (3.72)]{RZ96}, and compatibility with twisting by central characters show that the local Shimura variety at level $K_p$ is precisely Drinfeld upper half space.
 As for the factors where $\mu_{\bC_p}=0$, we use \cite[Proposition 23.3.1]{SW20} and the proof of \cite[Proposition 23.2.1]{SW20} to identify the associated tower of local Shimura varieties with the appropriate discrete spaces.
 With these identifications, the desired result is \cite[Theorem 5.3]{Var98} in subcase i) and \cite[First Main Theorem 2.13]{Var98} in subcase ii). \end{proof}